 While there is a good deal of variation in different penguins' sizes and overall appearance, all birds in this scientific family share characteristics such as:

-- Flightless lifestyle with wings adapted as flippers for use in powerful, efficient swimming
+- Flightless lifestyle with wings adapted as flippers for use in powerful, efficient swimming.

-- Dense, compact feather structure to provide superior insulation in cold climates
+- Dense, compact feather structure to provide superior insulation in cold climates.

-- Pelagic lifestyle with much of the time spent in the water
+- Pelagic lifestyle with much of the time spent in the water.

-- Black and white countershaded plumage coloration for effective camouflage in the water
+- Black and white countershaded plumage coloration for effective camouflage in the water.

-- Colonial behavior with large, communal nesting colonies reused for generations
+- Colonial behavior with large, communal nesting colonies reused for generations.

-Past and Present Birds in the Spheniscidae Family
+Past and Present Birds

-There are 17-18 living penguin species currently recognized as distinct species.
+All penguins, and only penguin species are part of this bird family.
+There are 17 to 18 living penguin species currently recognized as distinct species.
 There is still debate about whether the northern rockhopper and southern rockhopper penguins are actually individual species, and the split between them is not yet universally recognized.
-The most familiar and well-known birds in the Spheniscidae family include the emperor penguin, king penguin and African penguin.
+The most familiar and well-known birds in the Spheniscidae family include the emperor penguin, king penguin, and African penguin.

 The number of penguins to have already gone extinct is constantly being refined and debated as more fossil evidence is uncovered and new but already extinct species are discovered.
 As many as 40 or more species of penguins may have gone extinct already, some through natural evolutionary processes and others through traumatic disasters or historic hunting and persecution.
 Today, the majority of penguin species—13 different birds—are considered threatened, endangered or vulnerable to extinction if strong conservation measures are not taken for their protection.
 All penguins are legally protected, but poaching, pollution, irresponsible tourism, invasive predators, climate change and other threats are all severe hazards dramatically impacting penguin populations.

-At first glance, it would seem that puffins, murres and auks would be close penguin relatives, and these birds do share many physical characteristics, including plumage coloration, upright posture and general diet.
+Genetic analysis has shown that a number of birds are closely related to penguins, but their closest living relatives are a surprise.
+At first glance, it would seem that puffins, murres, and auks would be close penguin relatives, and these birds do share many physical characteristics, including plumage coloration, upright posture, and general diet.
 They are not, however, closely related in genetic terms.

-Where to See Spheniscidae Birds
+Where to See These Birds

 For birders whose time, budgets and lifestyle may not permit extensive travel to far-flung destinations, it is still possible to get up close and personal with penguins.
 These birds are popular additions to aquariums and zoos with prominent marine life exhibits, and several penguin species do very well in captivity and are part of dedicated captive breeding programs.
 While captive penguins are not typically countable on a competitive life list, interactive events and penguin meet-and-greet programs can be special opportunities for birders of all experience levels to enjoy.